-Another of Henry VIII’s fortresses, built in 1544, Hurst Castle is at the very end of the shingle spit that stretches for one-and-a-half miles from Milford-On-Sea.
-Hurst is typical of the King’s forts, with very thick walls designed to fend off enemy fire.
+Another of Henry VIII's fortresses, built in 1544, Hurst Castle is at the very end of the shingle spit that stretches for one-and-a-half miles from Milford-On-Sea.
+Hurst is typical of the King's forts, with very thick walls designed to fend off enemy fire.
 Originally, the castle had 71 gun positions on six levels.
-It’s strategic position and excellent defences meant it remained in use for hundreds of years and since 1786, a series of lighthouses have guided ships through treacherous waters.
-The castle is open every day from 29 March to 31 October 2018.
-Entry costs £5 for adults, £3 for children and £4.50 for seniors.
+It's strategic position and excellent defences meant it remained in use for hundreds of years and since 1786, a series of lighthouses have guided ships through treacherous waters.
+The castle is open daily from 1 April-30 September (10.30am-5.30pm) and 1 October-1 November (10.30am-4pm) as well as weekends between 2 November and 31 March.
+Entry costs £5.50 for adults, £3 for children and £5 for seniors.

-It’s called a castle, but technically this was built as a fortification by Henry VIII in 1544.
-It was only just finished when Henry’s flagship, the Mary Rose, sank just in front of its walls.
+It's called a castle, but technically this was built as a fortification by Henry VIII in 1544.
+It was only just finished when Henry's flagship, the Mary Rose, sank just in front of its walls.
 It was the Parliamentarians who managed to capture it for the only time in its history nearly a century after Henry died.
-Defence wasn’t the castle’s only purpose however, it was also a military prison and a lighthouse was constructed in the 1820s, which is still in use today.
+Defence wasn't the castle's only purpose however, it was also a military prison and a lighthouse was constructed in the 1820s, which is still in use today.
 The castle left military hands in 1960 when the council purchased it for restoration.
-It is open Tuesday to Sunday and Bank Holiday Mondays 10am to 5pm.
+Check the website for opening details.

 Built 1,700 years ago, the Roman fort of Portchester Castle is a popular visitor attraction with a fascinating history.
 Originally it had 20 towers (16 still remain) and walls stand to a height of 6.1 metres.
 Inside, the Roman remains have mostly been destroyed, but some Saxon buildings have been excavated.
 Its parish church of St Mary is the only surviving short lived Augustinian monastery.
-Don’t forget to visit the exhibition which shows the castle’s history, and there’s an audio tour too.
-Entry costs £6.90 for adults, £4.10 for children, £6.20 concessions and £17.90 for a family ticket.
+Entry costs £7.20 for adults, £4.30 for children, £6.50 concessions and £18.70 for a family ticket.

 The tower is all that remains of Warblington Castle's gatehouse.
 It's passed through many peoples' hands since it was first built in the 14th century.
 Found near Langstone, in 1513, Henry VIII gave it to Margaret Pole, Countess of Salisbury, but she was attained for treason, so Henry later granted it to Sir Richard Cotton.
 Edward VI and Elizabeth I are also said to have visited in the 1500s.
 It was the English Civil War that bought about its demise.
 In 1643 Parliamentarians garrisoned the castle and took it.
 The only part left was the turret, on purpose it seems, as it helped navigation for ships in Langstone channel.
 It is four storeys high and the arch of the gate, as well as the drawbridge support in the moat, still survive.
 The tower is private property unfortunately, but still a sight to behold.